 Designated Hitter/Extra Hitter Rule:

 The “Extra Hitter or Extra Player” rule allows any team to bat ten (10), eleven (11), twelve (12) and so on…., the EH/EP is free to substitute for any of the nine (9) defensive players on the field at any time.
 The batting order does not change.
 Any team batting their roster affords them the ability to bat their entire roster and have “free substitutions” on defense.
-Should a DH/EH be forced to leave the game for any reason and no legal substitutions are available, his/her spot will be an automatic out every time it comes up in the line-up
+Should a player in the line-up be forced to leave the game for any reason and no legal substitutions are available, his/her spot will be an automatic out every time it comes up in the line-up.

-For all six (6) inning games, 12U and under, a pitcher cannot pitch more than twenty-seven (27) outs in a three-day tournament and no more than eighteen (18) outs in one day.
+For all six (6) inning games, 12U and under, a pitcher cannot pitch more than twenty-seven (27) outs in a three-day tournament and no more than (18) outs in one day.
 Violation of this rule will result in the Manager and player being ejected out of the game.
 The game will resume.
-Once removed, no pitcher may return to the pitchers position in the same game.
+Once removed as a pitcher, they may not return to the pitchers position in the same game.

 High school bat weight and length differential are waived for all 12 and under divisions.
 Approved bats are those which are clearly marked with the 1.15 BPF or BBCOR; wood bats are also approved for play.